Tiezjin/Extract_ZipFile/README.md

 2. Click **"Select ZIP File"** to choose the archive you want to extract.
 3. Click **"Select Output Folder"** to choose where to put the extracted files.
 4. Click the big **"Extract!"** button.
 5. Wait for the success message!
-A log will show you the progress.
+A timer will show after finishing the extraction.

 ## For Developers: Building from Source